 Desert Sunrise Hot Air Balloon Ride (extra cost)

-Hop in a hot air balloon before dawn and get a new perspective on Egypt as you witness a glorious sunrise from all the way up.
+Hop in a hot air balloon before dawn and get a new perspective on Egypt from all the way up.
 See firsthand from the fertile Nile to the endless desert as far as the eye can see.

 Why wait?
 Save money by booking this optional excursion before your trip departs.